arcapix/gpfsapi-examples/README.md

 ## Contents
 ```
 basic_snapdiff.py                 - Find file creations and deletions between two snapshots

+change_threshold_migration.py     - Change the Placement Policy threshold migration for a given Pool

 create_cache_fileset.py           - Create AFM (cache) Filesets using NFS or GPFS protocol

 create_samba_snapshot.py          - Create snapshots of all Independent Filesets using
                                     SAMBA VSS shadow_copy2 compliant names

+delete_by_file_access_name.py     - Delete files matching a name not accessed in N days

 delete_snapshots.py               - Delete all fast pool Independent Fileset snapshots that
                                     have 'testarcapixexample' in their name

+edit_management_policy.py         - Load and modify an existing Management Policy from a .pol file

+file_heat_mapreduce.py            - Processing FILE_HEAT via MapReduceRule

 files_by_modification.py          - Build a list of all files on the filesystem, sorted by modification

 fileset_creation.py               - A wrapper for the mmcrfileset command that shows how to
                                     work with Filesets in the API

 find_all_xattrs.py                - List all extended attributes of the files on the filesystem

 find_duplicate_files.py           - List groups of files which contain the same data

 increase_inodes_callback.py       - Increasing the inodes for an Independent Fileset via
                                     softQuotaExceeded triggering a serialised Callback

 increase_inodes.py                - Increasing the inodes for an Independent Fileset via basic rules

 Project_creation.py               - Creates a project consisting of a multiple Filesets within a Fileset
                                     (Independent or Dependent) utilising a config file

 project_creation_templates.ini    - Config file for Project_creation.py

 Readme.md                         - This file

 snapshot_creation.py              - A Snapshot creation tool that allows you to create a Snapshot of all
                                     Independent Filesets in a Pool and sends an email notification
                                     of Snapshots created

 temp_file_size.py                 - Find the disk space used by temporary files using List Processing

 type_sizes_piechart.py            - Plot a pie chart of disk space used by different file types using
                                     List Processing and matplotlib

-edit_management_policy.py       - Load and modify an existing Management Policy from a .pol file

 example.pol                       - An example Policy file for the 'edit_management_policy.py' script

 edit_placement_policy.py          - Load and modify a Filesystem's running Placement Policy

-change_threshold_migration.py   - Change the Placement Policy threshold migration for a given Pool
 ```